SinglaDikshit/sophie-year/week2.md

 - Plot image histogram and equalize contrast
 - Perform basic object detection using Ultralytics YOLO

----

-## 📝 Your Takeaways by Week’s End

-✔️ Use OpenCV to access webcam and process live video
-✔️ Add overlays to images and videos (shapes, labels)
-✔️ Manipulate color channels and convert between spaces
-✔️ Enhance and analyze image contrast using histograms
-✔️ Run a simple YOLOv8 object detector on images

 ### 💬 Questions to Reflect On: